How to Install Windows 8 / 8.1 in Hyper-V Manager

 Step 12

 Click the Use Express Settings button to simplify the process.
 This button applies system settings automatically.
-Microsoft may use location and other data to make web results better.
+Microsoft may use location and other data to improve web results.
 They can also automatically install Windows updates.

 Use Express Settings